risk-of-thunder/R2Wiki/docs/Mod-Creation/IDE/Visual-Studio/Post-Build-Events.md

 copy /Y "$(TargetPath)" "$(SolutionPath)Builds\"
 ```
 Let's go over the arguments individually
-* `copy` signifies a copy instruction.
+- `copy` signifies a copy instruction.
 It takes two arguments: what to copy and where to copy it to.
-* `/y` is a flag for the copy instruction to suppress the prompting if you want to overwrite the destination file.
+- `/y` is a flag for the copy instruction to suppress the prompting if you want to overwrite the destination file.
-* `"$(TargetPath)"` is a macro to the output dll produced by building the project.
+- `"$(TargetPath)"` is a macro to the output dll produced by building the project.
 See **macros** at the end of the page.
-* `"$(ProjectPath)Builds\"` is a folder named Builds right next to your `.sln` file.
+- `"$(ProjectPath)Builds\"` is a folder named Builds right next to your `.sln` file.
 This is especially useful if you want to have folder containing all latest builds of your mods contained in your solution.

+Use `xcopy` to copy a folder if your mod requires multiple files.

-### External Programs
+## External Programs
 If you have external files or programs you want to run, simply provide the absolute path to run it, followed by any arguments that you might need it.
 ```batch
 [program] arg1 arg2 etc